© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section on St Briavels Common, 230m north of Hudnalls Farm is a scheduled monument protected by Historic England under reference 1020533.
 View the official record →

-Offa's Dyke is a linear earthwork of Anglo-Saxon date, constructed during the reign of King Offa of Mercia in the late eighth century, which formed a frontier barrier between the Kingdom of Mercia and Welsh territories.
+Offa's Dyke is a linear earthwork of eighth-century date constructed under the direction of King Offa of Mercia to demarcate the border between English and Welsh territories.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020533.

 Offa's Dyke: section on St Briavels Common, 230m north of Hudnalls Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020533.